YaminMahdi/ffmpeg4audio-Android/README.md

 # FFmpeg Android Build Setup for Windows (MSYS2)

-This guide walks you through building FFmpeg (n7.1.2) for Android on Windows using MSYS2.
+This guide walks you through building FFmpeg (n7.1.2) with NDK 27 withSupport 16 KB page sizes for Android on Windows using MSYS2.

 ## Prerequisites